Content

 Participants using the tea tree oil shampoo also saw an improvement in itchiness and greasiness.
 And — more good news — there were no side effects.

 How does it work?
-Well, tea tree oil has antimicrobial, antibacterial, antiviral, antiprotozoal, antifungal, and anti-inflammatory properties — is there anything this oil can’t do?
+Well, tea tree oil has antimicrobial, antibacterial, antiviral, antiprotozoal, antifungal, and anti-inflammatory properties — AKA a lot of power in one potent oil.

 So, when it comes to dandruff, tea tree oil can inhibit the growth of Malassezia fungus and bacteria that can cause dandruff.